HassanSajjad-302/HMake/Projects/UE5/README.md

 ## Existing UHT output

-The first stage does not run UHT. `setGeneratedIncludeRoot()` points at an existing UBT-generated `Inc` directory.
-When `<root>/<Module>/UHT` exists, HMake adds its generated headers to the module's include inputs and compiles its existing `*.gen.cpp` translation units.
+The first stage does not run UHT.
+HMake derives each module's UHT and VNI directories from `setGeneratedIncludeRoot()`, the module location, its enclosing plugin descriptor when present, and `setShortName()`.
+Scanner-time validation compares these mechanically derived paths with the selected UBT metadata.
 A missing module UHT directory is simply ignored.
+Whether module sources are compiled comes from link reachability in the HMake dependency graph, not from a generated per-module table.

 These are two separate jobs. `*.generated.h` is included by normal C++ and only needs the generated directory on the include path. `*.gen.cpp` contains generated